alcy/perf-cal-2020/pcal20.md

 User requests flow rightward to a waiting line (the little boxes) labelled, W.
 There, the requests wait to have their work performed by active Tomcat threads, shown as the bubbles in the second set of curly braces.
-The average service time of an active threads is S = 444 milliseconds (derived from the collected data on the EC2 instance).
+The average service time of an active thread is S = 444 milliseconds (derived from the data collected from the EC2 instance).
 It turns out that there can only be up to 300 active threads in the AWS set up.
 More on this, later.

-Figure 2 can be expressed in PDQ, using the R language, as follows.
+Figure 3 can be expressed in PDQ, using the R language, as follows.
 First, we assign some global vectors, such as the number of user requests, the number of active threads, their service time, and so on.